cotyapps/Kovalee-iOS-SDK/README.md

 And you are good to go.

 ###  **XCFramework**
-1. Download the `KovaleeFramework.xcframework` file from the Sources folder.
+1. Download the `KovaleeSDK.xcframework` file from the Sources folder.
 2. Drang and drop the xcframework in your XCode project.